Special Education Programs

 CHAT STARS

-This program at Mabel Padgett Elementary School is for students in grades kindergarten through second grade.
+This program at Barbara B. Robey Elementary School is for students in grades kindergarten through second grade.
 The program is designed for students who have a significant delay in language development or a communication disorder which impacts their communication in an educational setting.
 The program is designed to provide a setting with a smaller class size and staff support to address each child's communication and language needs through intensive, daily instruction.
 The goal is to integrate into general education or transition to another program to meet ongoing needs by third grade.

 ARISE